 A respiratory therapist is available 24 hours a day to assist with any respiratory issues.

 The patient’s family physician or surgeon may continue to see the patient during their stay.

 Rehabilitation nursing staff will be available 24 hours a day to assist with medications, self-care and reinforce techniques and gains made during therapy.

 - Chaplaincy Services

 Education and Support Groups:

-Our education to the patient and family includes information about stroke and preventing a second stroke.
-We also facilitate patients and families joining stroke support groups.
+Our education to the patient and family includes information about strokes and preventing a second stroke.
+We also encourage patients and families joining stroke support groups.

 Service Model For Admit Process